 Reinventing yourself is all about constantly embracing change.
 It also means being selfish and looking after yourself.
 Most people dislike or even fear change, but want things to “get better” in terms of promotions, salary, job satisfaction, not feeling stagnated, being recognized, and having a job security.

 Reinventing yourself does not just mean changing jobs, but also includes putting your hand up for internal movements, taking on more responsibilities, changing your career focus from being a web developer to a BigData developer, etc to stay relevant in your field.
 More and more employers are finding their next hire via the online presence of a candidate.
 So, this requires you to reinvent yourself by giving more towards an online presence to show off your skills, capabilities, and accomplishments to open more doors.

 More and more people are getting their daily technical doses and expanding their network with an online presence.
 People are finding different ways to supplement their primary income with secondary active and passive income.
-Even though some of those tangible incomes are as little as $100.0/month, the potential to create your own brand as a programmer is limited only by your imagination and drive.
+Even though some of those tangible incomes are as little as $100.0/month, the intangible benefits & the potential to create your own brand is limited only by your imagination and drive.

 The biggest challenge is – How to get out of your comfort zone?

 The 2 biggest challenges for reinventing yourself are getting started and persevering to keep the momentum going.
 What motivates you as a software engineer to get out of the comfort zone?